QualiSystemsLab/Jira-Integration/README.md

 This connects to the CloudShell sandbox API to reserve a Jira worker blueprint and run a function that in turn creates a debug sandbox containing the resource referenced by the Jira issue.
 The link to the debug sandbox (in the Support domain)

+### Web hook

+Attached to issue transitions in Jira, e.g. To Do -> Done.

+When triggered, it will log in to CloudShell and restore the resource in the issue back to its original CloudShell domains and return it to circulation.

+Add the web hook to Jira according to the screenshots above.

+Implemented as a Flask-based Python web server.

+  pip install requests flask
+  export FLASK_APP=quali_jira_hook.py
+  flask run

+It is recommended to run the web server on the Jira host, listening on 127.0.0.1 port 5000 only.

+For other configurations, set the listening addresses and port according to the Flask documentation.